 14. Improved learning capability

-Meditation helps the brain respond better to feedback, and thus, make it easier to learn something new.
+Meditation helps the brain respond better to feedback, and thus, makes it easier to learn something new.
 In a study in the Journal of Cognitive, Affective & Behavioral Neuroscience, researchers found that participants, after having meditated, were better at learning and retaining information after receiving feedback.

 15. Improved memory